magnus-harrysson/agentics-hackathon-mcp/Cline/MCP/agentics-mcp/README.md

 ### Authentication Errors
 If you get authentication errors:
-1. Verify your GitHub token is valid
+1. Verify your Backstage token is valid
 2. Ensure the token has proper permissions for your Backstage instance
-3. Check that the token is correctly set in your environment
+3. Check that the token is correctly set in your environment (use `BACKSTAGE_TOKEN`)

 ### Configuration Issues
 Use the `get_server_config` tool to verify your configuration is loaded correctly.